fluxcd/pkg/git/signature/testdata/gpg_signatures/README.md

    - One signed tag for each key type
    - All tags are verified using `git verify-tag`

-5. **Unsigned Commit**:
+5. **Unsigned Objects**:
-   - One unsigned commit for testing negative cases
+   - One unsigned commit and one unsigned tag for testing negative cases

 ### Manual Generation